Tori-Cox/WNV_Emilia_Romagna/README.md

-# WNV transmission in _Culex mosquitoes_ in Emilia-Romagna
+# WNV transmission in _Culex pipiens_ mosquitoes in Emilia-Romagna

 ## Repository overview